 Fiscal Service establishes revolving fund accounts to record funds authorized by specific provisions of law to finance a continuing cycle of business-type operation.
 The receipts are credited directly to the revolving fund as offsetting collections and are available for expenditure without further action by Congress.
 Fiscal Service classifies the receipts as:

-Fiscal Service establishes special fund expenditure accounts to record amounts appropriated from special fund receipts.
-Agencies may expend these receipts for special programs according to specific provisions of law.
+This is a type of TAS which Fiscal Service establishes to record amounts appropriated from special fund receipts.
+Entities may expend these receipts for special programs according to specific provisions of law.

-Fiscal Service establishes trust fund expenditure accounts to record amounts appropriated from trust fund receipts.
-Agencies may expend these receipts for specific purposes or programs according to the terms of a trust agreement or statute.
+This is a type of TAS which Fiscal Service establishes to record amounts appropriated from trust fund receipts.
+Entities may expend these receipts for specific purposes or programs according to the terms of a trust agreement or statute.

-Fiscal Service establishes a trust revolving or a trust non-revolving fund when a statute authorizes such funds.
-The period of availability may determine whether they are revolving or non-revolving (see subsection 1520.45).
+This is a type of TAS which Fiscal Service establishes when a statute authorizes such funds.
+The period of availability may determine whether they are revolving or non-revolving (see subsection 1525.45).

-Fiscal Service establishes allocation accounts to receive (and subsequently obligate and disburse) allocations treated as non-expenditure transactions.
+This is a type of TAS that is used to received and subsequently obligate and disburse allocations treated as non-expenditure transfers.
 These accounts carry symbols identified with the original appropriation from which monies were advanced.
-An allocation account is symbolized by adding the receiving agency’s two-digit department regular code to the original appropriation or fund account symbol.
-A bureau suffix identifies that the transfer is to a particular office or bureau within the receiving department.
-For example, 14 20X1234.010 represents a transfer of funds that was initially appropriated to Department 20 (Treasury) and allocated to Bureau 10 (National Park Service) within Department 14 (Interior).
+An allocation account is symbolized by adding the receiving entity's three-digit entity identifier in front of the original appropriation or fund account symbol.
+A bureau sub-account may be used to identify that the transfer is to a particular office or bureau within the receiving department.
+For example, 14 20X1234.010 represents a transfer of funds that was initially appropriated to entity 20 (Treasury) and allocated to Bureau 10 (National Park Service) within entity 14 (Interior).